Navkis-Collage-of-Engineering/Code-Jenga-/README.md

 result = fibonacci(7)
 print(f"The 7th Fibonacci number is {result}")
-Output:
+Expected Output:

-text
-The 7th Fibonacci number is 13
+textThe 7th Fibonacci number is 13

-🔥 CHALLENGE 2: Even Squares Explosion 💣
+2: Even Squares Explosion 💣
-python
+🔥 Question: Sum the squares of even numbers.

-numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+pythonnumbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 squared_evens = [x**2 for x in numbers if x % 2 == 0]
 summed = sum(squared_evens)
-print(f"Sum of squares of even numbers: {summed}")
+print(f"Sum of squares of even numbers: {summed}") Expected Output: textSum of squares of even numbers: 220
-Output:

-text
-Sum of squares of even numbers: 220
-🔥 CHALLENGE 3: FizzBuzz Firestorm 🔥
+3: FizzBuzz Firestorm 🔥
-python
-for i in range(1, 16):
+🔥 Question: Print numbers 1 to 15 with "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "FizzBuzz" for multiples of both. pythonfor i in range(1, 16):
     output = ""
     if i % 3 == 0:
         output += "Fizz"
     if i % 5 == 0:
         output += "Buzz"
     print(output if output else i)
-Output:
+Expected Output:

-text
-1
+text1
 2
 Fizz
 4